aeternity/hyperchains-whitepaper/staking.md

 ## Locking

 In the current proposal a stake is only locked for one cycle.
-We could consider adding a network/hyperchain parameter stating the numner of epochs or cycles that a stake is locked.
+We could consider adding a network/hyperchain parameter stating the number of epochs or cycles that a stake is locked.
 In this case the `adjustStake` function would need to be updated to keep track of the locking for the whole locking period.